Ferries from

 The Toulon to Ciutadella ferry is the main ferry route from France to Menorca.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Ferries from France to Menorca sail approximately once a week and are provided by Corsica Ferries.
+Ferries from France to Menorca sail approximately once a week with Corsica Ferries.

-France to Menorca ferry time ranges between 8 hours 27 minutes and 20 hours depending on the ferry route, operator, and ship.
+The ferry crossing from France to Menorca takes between 11 hours 15 minutes and 16 hours 30 minutes, depending on the route, operator and ship.

-The fastest ferry from France to Menorca is in 8 hours 27 minutes on the Toulon to Ciutadella ferry with Corsica Ferries.
+The fastest ferry from France to Menorca takes 11 hours 15 minutes on the Toulon to Ciutadella ferry with Corsica Ferries.

-Yes, you can travel on a car ferry from France to Menorca with Corsica Ferries.
+Yes, you can take your car on the ferry from France to Menorca with Corsica Ferries.

-The distance between France and Menorca is 260 miles (418km) and 226 nautical miles.
+The distance between France and Menorca is approximately 260 miles, 418km or 226 nautical miles.

-The Toulon to Ciutadella ferry ferry sails approximately once a week with a crossing time of 13 hours.
+The Toulon to Ciutadella ferry sails approximately once a week, with a crossing time of 13 hours 45 minutes.

-Book and compare France Menorca ferry tickets, operators, timetables and prices using our Deal Finder.
+Book and compare France to Menorca ferry tickets, operators, timetables and prices using our Deal Finder.

 More routes than anyone else.